onap/dcaegen2/docs/sections/build.rst

 A number of DCAE projects are not written Java.
 For these projects we use the CodeHaus Maven Execution plugin for triggering a Bash script at various stages of Maven lifecycle.
 The script is  mvn-phase-script.sh, located at the root of each non-Java DACE project.
 It is in this script that the actual build operation is performed at different Maven phases.
 For example, for a Python project, Maven test will actually trigger a call to tox to conduct project unit tests.

-Below is a list of the repos and their sub-modules, and the language they are written in.
+Below is a list of the repositories and their sub-modules, and the language they are written in.

 * dcaegen2